akhsudop/redux-auth-phonebook/README.md

 # Phonebook App

-This is a simple phonebook app built using React and Redux Toolkit.
-It allows you to add new contacts, display them, and delete contacts using a "delete" key.
+This is a phonebook app built using React and Redux Toolkit.
+It allows you to add new contacts, display them below the contact form, and delete contacts from both the contact list and the external API (mockapi.io) used to store the data.
-The app also utilizes local storage to persist the contact data.

 ## Technologies Used